-If you want to know how to win at poker, the key is to first understand that while luck is a contributing factor in the short-term, skill wins out in the end.
+If you want to know how to win at poker, more specifically, Texas Holdem, the key is to first understand that while luck is a contributing factor in the short-term, skill wins out in the end.
 Anyone willing to work hard can develop the necessary skills to make money at the poker table.
+Who knows, maybe you could even get good enough to win a poker tournament.

-The first step to acquiring those skills is to read this article.
-We’ve compiled a list of eight tips that, if you follow them, will help you go from an inexperienced poker player to understanding what it truly takes to play winning poker.
+The first step towards acquiring the skills possessed by the best poker players is to go all-in on reading this poker strategy guide.
+We’ve compiled a list of eight strategy tips that, if you follow them, will help you go from being an inexperienced poker player to understanding what it truly takes to play winning poker.
 With some hard work and dedication, maybe you’ll become the next Phil Ivey.
+There’s no limit if you’re willing to work for it.

-One of the biggest mistakes inexperienced and losing players make is to play too many hands.
+One of the biggest mistakes inexperienced and losing players make is to play too many weak hands and starting hands.
 Folding over and over isn’t a ton of fun, so it’s understandable you want to get in there and play a bunch of hands.
 And you’ve probably seen Tom Dwan on TV playing seemingly every hand.

 Mixing it up at the poker table is an important strategy because you won’t be so predictable.
 Don’t always continuation-bet on a flop when you have a big hand.
 Check-raise a flopped flush draw half the time, call the other half.
 Three-bet in the big blind with a suited ace in one hand, and just call the next.

-Poor bankroll management is one of the biggest reasons for failure in poker.
-It takes money to make money in this game, and that isn’t just a cheesy cliche.
-No matter how well you play, there are going to be days you get crushed.
+How to win at poker tip #3: poor bankroll management is one of the biggest reasons for failure in poker, and is certainly not how to win at poker.
+It takes a lot of money to make a lot of money in this game, and that isn’t just a cheesy cliche.
+No matter how well you play, there are going to be days you get crushed, whether it’s in a cash game or a tournament.
 The cards won’t always break your way.

 Sometimes the poker gods will decide your opponents are going to hit every flush draw.
 If you aren’t properly bankrolled, you run the risk of going broke before luck evens itself out.
 You should have a bankroll of at least 25 times the buy-in for the game you play, just to be safe.

-If you’re on a limited budget, it may be best to start out playing online.
-You can practice your skills online cheaper than in live poker.
+If you’re on a limited budget, it may be best to start out playing online poker.
+You can sharpen your skills playing free poker games online far cheaper than playing with real money in a live setting.

 4. Learn to accept defeat